eotles/otles_notes/_posts/2021-12-09-Precision-Health-Webinar.md

 ---
-title: "Precsion Health Webinar: What Clinicians Need to Know when Using AI"
+title: "Precision Health Webinar: What Clinicians Need to Know when Using AI"
 categories:
   - Blog
   - Talk